kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/relationships-and-types.md

 ![](https://assets.roadmap.sh/guest/many-to-many-c7ytk.png)

+---

+## Singular vs Plural Table Names

+You might have noticed that we are using plural names for our tables, such as `books`, `customers`, and `sales`.
+This is a debated topic, and opinions vary.
+I generally lean towards using singular table names.

+Both approaches are valid, but the key is to maintain consistency.
+I find singular names to be simpler and more intuitive, especially when considering that each row represents a single instance of the entity.

+For further insights, you can check out [this StackOverflow discussion](https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vs-plural-names).

+---

 ## Entity-Relationship (ER) Diagrams

 Now that we have a good understanding of the different types of relationships, let's explore how to visually represent them using Entity-Relationship (ER) diagrams.